 In Original Medicare, people who rent certain types of DME own the equipment after paying copayments for the item for 13 months.
-As a member of UCare Connect + Medicare, however, you usually will not acquire ownership of rented DME items while a member of our plan, even if you made up to 12 consecutive payments for the DME item under Original Medicare before you joined our plan.
+As a member of Care Wise with M Health Fairview &

+North Memorial, however, you usually will not acquire ownership of rented DME items no matter how many copayments you make for the item while a member of our plan, even if you made up to 12 consecutive payments for the DME item under Original Medicare before you joined our plan.
 Under certain limited circumstances we will transfer ownership of the DME item to you.
 Call Customer Service for more information.